KnezIker/CNN/README.md

 ## Results

 Running unaccelerated program with O0 optimisation results in:
-3,460,246 instructions and simulation takes 2 hours and 30 minutes.
+3,344,060 instructions and simulation takes 2 hours and 30 minutes.
 Running accelerated program with O0 optimisation results in:
+2,501,686 instructions and simulation takes 1 hour and 48 minutes.